donaldguy/donaldguy.github.io/app/meditation.md

 What I have read of the book, I have found reassuring and enlightening, even as I make slow progress -- I find when reading about intentional awareness, one tends to feel like rereading.

 The book lays out an 8 week 'Mindfulness Based Stress Reduction' curriculum cultivating a regular formal mindfulness practice.
-Though I have been at it for a little over a month, I am hovering somewhere between week 2 and 3 at my own pace.
+I went at it for a little over a month, but eneded up hovering somewhere between week 2 and 3.
+I've kinda fallen out of practice and may start over :-/.
 I look forward to continuing this journey, and think I will have more thoughts to share on the matters soon.

 # Freelancers Union / Collective Primary Care